mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 **Pro reader note:** yep, I know how it looks like, but dude, it's for presentation purposes.
 {: .notice--info}

 Well, I don't want to focus on networking implementation here, it's over-simplified moreover.
 I put it to delegate to don't let it distract you.
 Just trust me, this code takes the login and password and translates it to the format readable for server authorization.
-In the regular case we would need to keep the header for whole session using Interceptors, and I personally would abstract-out the network layer implementation from the Interactor using [Repository Design Pattern](https://medium.com/@krzychukosobudzki/repository-design-pattern-bc490b256006), but it's the material for an another article anyway.
+In the regular case we would need to keep the header for the whole session using Interceptors and I personally would abstract-out the network layer implementation from the Interactor using [Repository Design Pattern](https://medium.com/@krzychukosobudzki/repository-design-pattern-bc490b256006), but it's the material for another article anyway.
 The important thing here is that we have our data handling delegated to Interactor.

 ## View